The Vanishing of Ethan Carter: Development

 The game was developed by three former People Can Fly employees, who had previously worked on first-person shooter video games with the company.
 The team was interested in moving into more story-heavy games.
 They almost released Come Midnight as a collaboration with THQ, although ultimately this was canceled.
 Upon forming their own company, The Astronauts, the team had the freedom they needed to work on such a game.

 From the start the game was always going to be focused on horror.
 In dissecting the genre, lead designer Adrian Chmielarz discovered the genre of weird fiction and took inspiration from "An Occurrence at Owl Creek Bridge".
 Although he stated that he had the basic idea in mind prior to reading it, the story helped solidify the concept in Chmielarz's mind.

 Feeling that settings in games inherently felt "a bit artificial", the team instead were inspired by nature to create a more natural-feeling world.
 The setting in particular takes inspiration from the Polish Karkonosze mountains.
 Chmielarz described the game as being "shot" there.
 The team used photogrammetry technology in order to create the in-game environment and make it look like the mountain range.

+VR Version

+A VR version of the game was released as an official DLC for the game on Steam and as a standalone game on Oculus Store on March 28, 2016.
+It was delisted from both stores in 2024 and is no longer available for purchase.